Taurine: Benefits and Risks

 Blood Sugar Defense

 Taurine may be able to provide some assistance with the regulation and control of normal blood sugar levels through its effects on blood sugar.
-Indeed, there’s animal research that suggests that upping your intake of taurine may help to prevent the symptoms of high blood sugar, as it reduces both insulin resistance and blood sugar levels.
+Indeed, there’s animal research that suggests that upping your intake of taurine may help to prevent the symptoms of high blood sugar.

 This is supported by the fact that most people with high blood sugar also have lower levels of taurine.